 - 1. Press the BATT button and release it, the display will show the battery voltage on the LED display. - If no other button is pressed, then the display will shut down after about 5 seconds.
 If the BATT button is held down, the display will continuously recheck the voltage and show the updated value.
-The reading may flicker back and forth between two values. - If another button is pressed before the 5 second time is up for the BATT button, the display will immediately switch to show the value for the new button.
-The 5 second time-out is restarted every time a button is pressed. - 4.
-There is no hold mode for the battery voltage.
+The reading may flicker back and forth between two values. - 3.
+If another button is pressed before the 5 second time is up for the BATT button, the display will immediately switch to show the value for the new button.
+The 5 second time-out is restarted every time a button is pressed.